 How to Setup Windows Event Forwarding for Alerting

-This guide explains how to manually set up the InfraSOS agent server as a Windows Collector Server that will receive events from all source servers (All Domain Controllers & any other Windows Server or Desktop you would like to monitor) in your Active Directory domain as part of our Active Directory alerts & monitoring service.
+This guide explains how to set up the InfraSOS agent server as a Windows Collector Server that will receive events from all source servers (All Domain Controllers & any other Windows Server or Desktop you would like to monitor) in your Active Directory domain as part of our Active Directory alerts & monitoring service.

 The InfraSOS agent service will monitor the forwarded events log and forward relevant events that match your alert profile criteria to InfraSOS AD monitoring.